Who Was Charles Drew?

 Charles Richard Drew was born on June 3, 1904, in Washington, D.C.
 He was an African-American physician who developed ways to process and store blood plasma in "blood banks."
 He directed the blood plasma programs of the United States and Great Britain in World War II, but resigned after a ruling that the blood of African-Americans would be segregated.
-He died in 1950.
+He died on April 1, 1950.

 Drew completed his bachelor's degree at Amherst in 1926, but didn't have enough money to pursue his dream of attending medical school.
 He worked as a biology instructor and a coach for Morgan College, now Morgan State University, in Baltimore for two years.
 In 1928, he applied to medical schools and enrolled at McGill University in Montreal, Canada.